≡ Menu

 Can I qualify for life insurance after I’ve been prescribed Lexapro?

-For the most part, what you’re going to find is that if you have been prescribed Lexapro, you should still be considered eligible for a traditional term or whole life insurance policy.
+For the most part, you will find that if you have been prescribed Lexapro, you should still be considered eligible for a traditional term or whole life insurance policy.
 Heck, you may even be able to qualify for a Preferred rate!
-Which if this true begs the question….
+If this is true, it begs the question….

 Why do life insurance companies care if I’ve been prescribed Lexapro?

-Life insurance companies care that you’ve been prescribed Lexapro, because Lexapro is used to help those who have been diagnosed with either depression or some kind of anxiety condition.
+Life insurance companies care that you’ve been prescribed Lexapro because Lexapro is used to help those who have been diagnosed with either Depression or some anxiety condition.
 Two medical conditions which can vary widely from one individual to the next.
-After all, according to the American Psychological Association, nearly 12.5% of the U.S population over the age of 12 has taken an antidepressant medication like Lexapro within the past month!
+After all, according to the American Psychological Association, nearly 12.5% of the U.S. population over the age of 12 has taken an antidepressant medication like Lexapro within the past month!

 The good news…

-Is that the vast majority of these individual are not suffering from debilitating mental illness, rather they are simply using these “types” of medications to make life more comfortable for themselves.
+Is that the vast majority of these individuals are not suffering from debilitating mental illness; instead, they are simply using these “types” of medications to make life more comfortable for themselves.
 The hard part for the insurance companies is trying to determine what “kind” of pre-existing medical condition you suffer from and the severity of it!

 What kind of information will the insurance companies ask me or be interested in?